-We’re still seven months away from away from Deadpool 2’s theatrical release, so few plot details are known.
+We’re still months away from away from Deadpool 2’s theatrical release, so few plot details are known.
 But on the flip side, the marketing department is in full force.

 A new teaser clip